-I had been fortunate to study Hatha Yoga with Sucharita and Mike Jenkins, and through Sucharita I found the most valuable words that would influence my approach to life – ‘Never follow a (single) teacher’.
+Going back to the very beginning, early on my path as a practitioner in 2016, I had been fortunate to study Hatha Yoga with Sucharita and Mike Jenkins, and through Sucharita I found the most valuable words that would influence my approach to life – ‘Never follow a (single) teacher’.
 If and when one embraces the mind of a student, beginner’s mind, the teacher(s) appears – through the physical presence of a teacher, through situations, words, actions of others, or even oneself.
 And therefore as a student of yoga, one should never simply (blindly) follow a single teacher, but instead learn to teach oneself as within ourselves we have the capacity to reflect the entire cosmos.

-Through Bo Srey and Anusara Yoga I realised the importance and value of curiosity, playfulness, and community.
+Through Bo and Shirley Srey and Anusara Yoga I realised the importance and value of curiosity, playfulness, and community.
 Through their teachings I realised how approaching life with curiosity, wonder and play changes the nature of the practices and inspires sustainable growth.
 Bo made me realise I could ‘melt my heart’ and ‘playfully lift my left leg up to the sky’.
 I have also been deeply inspired by how inclusive and connected Anusara practices are, often involving partner work.
 This is important because as humans we cannot go at it alone.
 Being in a community, actively supporting and being supported is the key to living a happy and fulfilling life.